nandorrb/mechanics3/_posts/2022-11-24-oscillations-of-systems-with-n-degrees-of-freedom.md

 ---
 layout: post
-title: Introducing Reverie - A ridiculously elegant Jekyll theme
+title: Laboratory 9 and 10 week - oscillations of systems with n degrees of freedom
 categories: [Miscellaneous, Jekyll]
 ---